 Last week, Governor’s Island was transformed into a lavish rosé themed picnic and music festival with the debut of Pinknic.
 Created by the founders of La Nuit en Rosé – the world’s first festival dedicated to rosé wine.
-The highly anticipated event treated guests to exclusive rosé wine offerings from Château d’Esclans, Veuve Clicquot and Chandon, custom picnic baskets designed by Chef Chris Santos, thousands of specially designed picnic blankets and performances by celebrated international and local musicians.
+The highly anticipated event treated guests to exclusive rosé wine offerings from Château d’Esclans, Veuve Clicquot and Chandon, custom picnic baskets designed by Chef Chris Santos, thousands of specially designed outdoor blankets and performances by celebrated international and local musicians.

 “This year, we wanted to combine our love of food, music and, of course, wine to create the ultimate rosé experience,” shared Pierrick Bouquet, co-founder of Pinknic and founder of La Nuit en Rosé.
 “Rosé is not just wine, it’s an experience and a lifestyle.
 With Pinknic we will show the many occasions and moments that are perfect for enjoying rosé wine.
 It is wine to be enjoyed with friends, it’s easy to pair with a variety of foods, and is the perfect complement to any summer gathering.”